 You don’t need to be perfect.
 Or rich.
 Or own your own home.
 What you do need to become a foster parent is a big heart, patience and a desire to make a difference in the life of a child.

 Children who need foster care range in age from birth to 22.
 What they have in common is they all have experienced some sort of trauma.
 They need a loving home so they can feel safe while remaining connected to their family, school and community.

 On the pages that follow, learn about the steps to becoming a foster parent, training session dates and answers to frequently asked questions.
 Follow our blog.
-When you are ready, pick up the phone and our Family Resource Workers: Tayla Nixon (978-935-9691), and Maureen Farrell (978-935-2801).
+When you are ready, pick up the phone and our Family Resource Worker: Linear Dowd (978-935-2801) and Tayla Nixon (978-935-9691).

 If you have ever thought of fostering a child, now is the time.